Venture Capital Trusts (VCTs) offer the appeal of big tax breaks and great returns.

 - How do you invest in VCTs?

-VCTs stand for Venture Capital Trusts.
-They’re a type of investment company — and one of the riskiest types at that!
-They’re pretty similar to investment trusts, and they’re all listed on the stock exchange, but they focus their investments on very young companies called start ups.
+Venture Capital Trusts (VCTs) are a type of investment company — and one of the riskiest types at that!
+They’re pretty similar to investment trusts, and they’re all listed on the stock exchange, but they focus their investments on very young companies known as startups.

-The tax reductions may make VCTs seem like a glittering investment, and it is always exciting to be helping to fuel the ‘next generation of innovation’, but with each tempting tax incentive comes a high degree of risk:
+The tax reductions may make VCTs seem like a glittering investment, and it is always exciting to be helping to fuel the ‘next generation of innovation’.
+However, with each tempting tax incentive comes a high degree of risk:

-- VCTs can only invest in small private companies, plus those listed on the Alternative Investment Market (AIM) and OFEX (where many small companies begin their lives as publicly listed companies).
-These may have the chance to boom, but they have have a higher chance of going bust.
+1. VCTs can only invest in small private companies, plus those listed on the Alternative Investment Market (AIM) and OFEX (where many small companies begin their lives as publicly listed companies).
+These may have the chance to boom, but they have a higher chance of going bust.

-- You have to keep the investment for three years or face losing the tax break — so there is no ejector seat if the share values start to plummet.
+2. You have to keep the investment for five years or face losing the tax break — so there is no ejector seat if the share values start to plummet.

 If you are still keen on VCTs, then there are two main ways to go about it:

-If you speak to an advisor they will give you a number of choices for the type of VCTs you could invest in.
+If you speak to an adviser they will give you a number of choices for the type of VCTs you could invest in.
 The three main choices include:

 1) Alternative Investment Market (Aim) VCTs.
 These VCTs are a selection of companies your financial adviser or stockbroker cherry-picks from the Aim — a submarket restricted to small companies on the London Stock Exchange.